praveenmec67/architectures/README.md

-# Build Models From Scratch
+# Implement Models From Scratch
 An attempt towards implementing different NLP related model architectures from scratch.